Auraia/aura-icon-theme/README.md

-# Aura Icon Theme
+# Icons
-The default icon theme used in Aura OS.
+Icons designed for use in Auraia products and services.